-Option +Q952 corresponds to a controlled stop in accordance with stop category 1 (EN/IEC 60204-1).
+Option +Q964 corresponds to a controlled stop in accordance with stop category 1 (EN/IEC 60204-1).
 The option corresponds to the Safe Stop 1 (SS1) function.
-After the emergency stop command has been given, each drive first decelerates the motor to zero speed according to a preset ramp time.
+After the emergency stop command has been given, each drive first decelerates the motor(s) to zero speed according to a preset ramp time.
 Then, the option activates the Safe torque off (STO), this prevents the drive(s) from generating the torque required to rotate the motor(s).
-The main contactor or breaker of each drive opens.
+The mains contactor(s)/breaker(s) of the drive(s) is (are) not opened.

 For a detailed description of the Safe torque off function, see the appropriate hardware manual.
 The SS1 and STO functions comply with EN/IEC 61800-5-2:2016.
-Option +Q952 has been designed according to the principles of EN ISO13850.
+Option +Q964 has been designed according to the principles of EN ISO 13850.

-For a complete list of related standards and European directives, see section Related standards and directives on page 29.
+For a complete list of related standards and European directives, see section Related standards and directives on page 26 .